bashup/gitea-cli/README.md

 # An Extensible Command-line Client for Gitea and Gogs

 `gitea` is an extensible tool for interacting with a gogs or gitea instance via its API.
 It's implemented as a [loco](https://github.com/bashup/loco) extension, which means that it's extensible and configurable via a `~/.gitearc` and `/etc/gitea-cli/gitea-config`.
+You can also place configuration in a `.gitearc` file anywhere, and it will be loaded whenever the `gitea` tool is run in that location or a subdirectory thereof.
+The site-wide and user configurations run first, then the nearest `.gitearc` above the current directory, with later config files being able to override configuration or commands defined in earlier ones.
+(Only one `.gitearc` in or above the current directory is loaded, however.)

-You can install it by copying [the binary](bin/gitea) onto your `PATH`, or by using [basher](https://github.com/basherpm/basher) to `basher install bashup/gitea-cli`.
+You can install the tool by copying [the binary](bin/gitea) onto your `PATH`, or by using [basher](https://github.com/basherpm/basher) to `basher install bashup/gitea-cli`.
 In either case, you must have [jq](https://github.com/stedolan/jq/)  and `curl` installed as well.
 You will then gain access to the following commands:

 * `gitea new` *repo [create-opts...]*  -- create *repo* with the specified options
 * `gitea deploy-key` *repo keytitle key* -- add the named key as a deployment key for *repo*